 After attending Duke University, MARIA MASSIE (agent) joined Kim Witherspoon in creating Witherspoon Associates, which grew rapidly during the 1990’s, representing many prize-winning and bestselling writers.
 Overseeing all foreign rights for the agency and managing its business affairs, Maria soon began to build her own client list as well.
 She now brings to MMQ over two decades’ worth of experience in representing authors and helping to make sure that they can be read around the world.
 She specializes in literary fiction, memoir, and cultural history.

 A graduate of Phillips Academy and Columbia University, ROB McQUILKIN (agent) started out in publishing at Warner Books (now known as Grand Central Publishing), where he acquired the paperback rights to books including Primary Colors, by Anonymous (Joe Klein).
 He left Warner Books for Anchor Books/Doubleday, where, as Editor, he acquired books by and/or worked closely with writers including Anita Hill (Speaking Truth to Power), Phillip Lopate (Totally, Tenderly, Tragically), and Lois Gould (Mommy Dressing), also acquiring the paperback rights to bestsellers such as Jon Krakauer’s Into Thin Air.
 Rob cut his teeth as an agent while working with Ike Williams and Jill Kneerim at The Palmer & Dodge Agency (now known as Kneerim & Williams), before leaving to start his own agency.
-He specializes in fiction, memoir, history and cultural criticism.
+Representing clients who have won the Pulitzer Prize, the National Book Award, the National Book Critics Circle Award, and le Prix Medicis, among other major awards and prizes, Rob specializes in fiction, memoir, history, cultural criticism, and poetry.

 STÉPHANIE ABOU — agent (joined 2015) — hails from France, where she worked for fashion magazines while finishing her degree in comparative literature from the Sorbonne, thinking she would pursue a career in journalism.
 Upon arriving in NYC in the late 1990’s she landed an internship at Farrar, Straus and Giroux, which convinced her to make a career out of her passion for literature.
 Starting at The Joy Harris Literary Agency, and most recently at Foundry Literary + Media, she has developed a dual career as a foreign rights director and a domestic agent.
 Multi-lingual and multi-cultured, she particularly enjoys works that celebrate the resilience of the human spirit while also depicting the experience of “the other.”
 She specializes in character-driven fiction, memoirs, crime fiction, and narrative nonfiction.
 She enjoys a close editorial rapport with her authors, and believes that strong writing must be put in the service of great storytelling to birth a successful book.

 RENÉE ZUCKERBROT — agent (joined 2016) — became an agent after working as an editor at Doubleday.
-She is a member of the AAR and Authors Guild.
-She serves on PEN‘s Membership Committee, and is a Board member of the Community of Literary Magazines and Presses (CLMP) and Slice Magazine.
-You can read an interview with Renée and her colleagues at Poets & Writers and see her top ten list of short stories at Storyville.
-Authors represented by Renée have won or been nominated for the Pulitzer Prize, the PEN/Robert W. Bingham Prize for Debut Fiction, the PEN Jacqueline Bograd Weld Prize for Biography, the National Magazine Award, the William Saroyan International Prize for Writing, the NYPL Young Lions Fiction Award, B&N’s Discover Great New Writers Award, the Story Prize, the PEN/O. Henry Prize, the Shirley Jackson Award, the Locus, the Hugo, the Nebula, the Pushcart, and others.
+Authors represented by Renée have won or been nominated for the Pulitzer Prize, the Booker Prize, The National Book Award, the Dublin Literary Award, The Caine Prize for African Writing, the PEN Faulkner Award for Fiction, the PEN/Jean Stein Book Award, the PEN/Robert W. Bingham Prize for Debut Short Story Collection, the PEN Jacqueline Bograd Weld Prize for Biography, the PEN E.O.
+Wilson Literary Science Writing Award, the National Magazine Award, the William Saroyan International Prize for Writing, the NYPL Young Lions Fiction Award, B&N’s Discover Great New Writers Award, the Andrew Carnegie Medal for Excellence in Fiction, the Story Prize, the PEN/O. Henry Prize, the Shirley Jackson Award, the Locus, the Hugo, the Nebula, the Pushcart, and others.
+She is a member of the AALA and Authors Guild.
+She represents commercial and literary fiction––she has a soft spot for short story collections––and science, popular culture, and history in the nonfiction space.
+You can read an interview with Renée and her colleagues at Poets & Writers.

 JULIE STEVENSON — agent (joined 2016) — was an agent at Sobel Weber Associates and Waxman Leavell Literary before joining Massie & McQuilkin.
 She received her bachelor’s degree in English Literature from Washington University in St. Louis and an M.F.A in Creative Writing from Sarah Lawrence College in New York.
 She also worked in the editorial departments of Tin House and Publishers Weekly.
 She is drawn to fiction with unforgettable characters, an authorial command of voice, and a strong sense of narrative tension.
 She loves outsiders, weirdos, and innovators.
 She looks for work that explores the depths of human experience and the many facets of ethnicity, gender, sexual orientation, social class, and regional backgrounds.
 Julie loves editing and contemplating craft and storytelling with clients.
 She takes pride in connecting writers with editors and ultimately with readers.
 She’s agented books that have won the Pulitzer Prize, the MWA Edgar Award, the Center for Fiction First Novel Prize, the Carnegie Medal for Excellence, and the Tim McGinnis Award for Humor.
 She represents literary and upmarket fiction, suspense and thrillers, memoir, narrative nonfiction, and YA.